With Treatment

 Services provided:

-Penfield Addiction Ministries Lavonia Campus is an inpatient heroin rehabilitation center in Lavonia, GA, 30553 zip code.
+Penfield Addiction Ministries Lavonia Campus is a heroin rehab center in Lavonia, Georgia, 30553 zip code.

 Address: 1150 Bear Creek Road, Lavonia, GA 30553 in Franklin County